simensollie/BulkyTV/README.md

 # BulkyTV
-Powershell scripts for renaming TV shows in bulk
+Powershell script for renaming TV shows in bulk